bozsahin/thebench/README.md

 - Python module installer <a href="https://pypi.org/project/pip/">pip</a>
 - <a href="https://git-scm.com/downloads">git</a> (git is optional if you don't care about upgrades; in this case, ignore step 1 below and just download this repository, and do steps 2-3.
 If you do care about upgrades, git is safest and easiest).

+If you already have these utilities in your system, your versions are detected and used by the bench.

 TO INSTALL:

 1. Open a terminal, and change to the directory where you want to install the tool.
 Then do: